cfunkhouser/tailscalesd/README.md

 which labels are supported for each API type. **Do not assume they will be the same labels, or that values will match across the APIs!**

+As of v0.5.0, TailscaleSD no longer supports exporting targets from the local and public APIs at the same time.
+Additionally, the `-tailnet` flag is no longer required, as the Tailscale API now infers the tailnet from the credentials used for access.
+It is only required when the tailnet being discovered is not the default tailnet for the credentials.
+It will still be used in target labels, if provided.
+When not provided explicitly, the tailnet will be reported as `"-"` in labels.

 ## Metrics

 As of v0.2.1, TailscaleSD exports Prometheus metrics on the standard `/metrics`